elielvipata/JewelProgrammingLanguage/README.md

 - [Glibc](https://www.gnu.org/software/libc/) for its standard library
     -  A native standard library will be designed in 2026 while the base language undergoes tuning and testing.
 The overview of the features provided in the standard library along with a feature roadmap will be released with v1.0 in January 2027.

-C++ is the main development language with some bash scripts to automate certain processes.
+C++ is the main development language with some bash and python scripts to automate certain processes.
-The parser will remain in Yacc while the language undergoes severe refactoring/design but will eventually be a simple recursive parser when the language hits 1.0 and goes public (January 2026).

 Note: A development roadmap will also release with 1.0.

 #### Sample Programs
 [Functions](functions.md)